 Judging Time: Tuesday at 5 p.m.
 Project Set Up: Friday 6-8:30 p.m.
 Check in Time: Sunday Noon to 5 p.m.
-Check Out Time: Saturday at 8 p.m.
+Check Out Time: Saturday at 9 p.m.
 Judging Location: Show Arena Premiums: A=\$6; B=\$4; C=No premiums.

-- 1. Each entrant may exhibit only 1 market steer or market heifer. - Heifers can show in showmanship, if exhibitor has no market steer.
-Prospect beef will only be allowed in showmanship if exhibitor does not have steer or heifer.
-Steer will be your primary choice and only may be switched out with permission of the superintendent. - 3.
+- 1. Each entrant may exhibit only 1 market steer or market heifer. - 2.
+Heifers can show in showmanship, if exhibitor has no market steer.
+Prospect beef showmanship for exhibitors if they have a prospect beef only.
+Exhibitor must enter beef showmanship with steer/heifer if they are exhibiting a steer/heifer and prospect beef. - 3.
 All animals must be tied with suitable rope halter and neck rope. - 4.
 Showmanship classes to be divided at superintendent's discretion. - 5.
 Steers/Market heifers will be weighed as they are unloaded, must unload in gated area.
 No walking in from parking lot. - 6.
 Coloring agents (paint,dye, etc.) may only be used below the flank.
 Changing the color pattern of the animal is strictly prohibited. - Steers will be evaluated for marketability for the sale.
 Those exhibitors determined to have "no-sale" animals will be notified by Noon Tuesday of the fair. - 8.
 It is highly recommended to have rubber mats or pieces of plywood under the front legs of cattle.
 All mats and sand must be covered with straw at all times.
 Exhibitors should also have milk crate or wooden box to hold water pail fastened to wall. - 9.
 Every youth may have limited assistance in clipping and grooming by a leader, parent or other active St. Clair County 4-H beef project youth only.
 Eligible helpers must be willing to help everyone not just one youth.
 Assistance will be allowed as a show-how, not by doing.
 The older you are the less assistance you get.
 Violation may result in the disqualification of the entry and exhibitor. - 10.
 All cattle moving to a show, sale or exhibition are required to have an official RFID ear tag. - 11.
 In January each youth will weigh in and tag a primary steer, with an option to weigh in and tag 1 extra steer per family.
 No youth can take someone else's primary steer.
 If you don't tag an extra steer, you will have the re-tag policy.

 - At least 2 people (leaders/parents) from each club must be with beef during Sunday load outs to help load beef.
 Must be available at 6 a.m.
 Sunday. - 13.
 No wheelbarrows in beef barn walkways during Sunday morning while loading of beef. - 14.
 Home grown class market class must be bred and raised on the exhibitor's farm. - 15.
-Dairy steers for 1st year exhibitors in the beef project will be allowed. - 16.
-Steers must be owned by exhibitor by January 1. - 17.
+Steers must be owned by exhibitor by January 1. - 16.
 Beef animals with horns over 2" and/or warts will not be permitted to be shown.